TheMrityunjayPathak/CarPricePrediction/README.md

 - Then I fit the data on linear regression and checked the score.

-- After that I used k-fold_cross_validation for further testing the robustness of the model.
+- After that I used k-fold cross validation for further testing the robustness of model.

 - So I cheked mean cross_val_score of the model to further evaluate its prediction accuracy.